coastalwhite/simpleserial-c-template/README.md

 > `git submodule update --init`.

 One can adjust the `main.c` as one sees fit to implement their own algorithm.
-Setting one of the platforms speicified in the *PLATFORMS.md* in the *makefile* will create the output files for that specified platform.
+Setting one of the platforms specified in the *PLATFORMS.md* in the *makefile* will create the output files for that specified platform.
 By default it is set to the `CWLITEARM`.

-To run the _Python 3_ capturing code, we first need the newest version of the ChipWhiperer python library.
+To run the _Python 3_ capturing code, we first need the newest version of the ChipWhisperer python library.
 Then we can run `python3 capture_trace.py` in the root directory.

 ## Debugging